Ching Chow

 Ching Chow is an American one-panel cartoon that was created by Sidney Smith and Stanley Link.
 It first appeared on January 17, 1927, and ran for more than 60 years, under a variety of different creators.
 It was distributed by the Chicago Tribune / New York Daily News Syndicate.
 The title character was a stereotypical Chinese man with slanty eyes and a big, toothy grin.
 He offered pearls of Confucius-style wisdom, like "Beware of silent dog and still water."

-Because Ching Chow was first published in the United States in 1927, the character entered the public domain there in 2023.
+Because Ching Chow was first published in the United States in 1927, the character entered the public domain in 2023.

 Publication history

 Comic strip expert Don Markstein postulates that Link illustrated the strip from the beginning, with the more well-known Smith's name being attached to give the strip credibility.
 When Smith died in 1935, Link's name was credited, until his own death in 1957.
 Link's former assistant Will Henry then produced the strip until it ended syndication in 1971.

 The strip was revived from 1975 to 1976 by the writer/illustrator team of Rocco Lotito and Will Levinson.
 Henri Arnold wrote and drew the strip from 1976 until it was discontinued on May 12, 1990.
 Arnold created a new cartoon, Meet Mr. Luckey, "a virtually identical strip except that it now featured a life-size leprechaun."
 He continued with Mr. Luckey until 2009, when it was officially retired.